How I Made 9,250 "Shichida Flashcards" for Home Practice Materials in Printable

 If you show 100 new flashcards a week to your baby.
 That will be 400 flashcards a month (4800 flashcards a year).
 Most Shichida parents show as much as 200 or more per week.
 That will be more than 9600 flashcards a year!
 Some "serious" Shichida parents flash 1,000 cards per session.

-DIY your own flashcards for your baby is fun but takes time.
+DIYing your own Shichida flashcards for your baby is fun but takes time.
 All the 9250 flashcards are stored in my IKEA plastic containers.
 I do label them so I will know which cards to bring out to teach.

-I hope you find my sharing and experience with the Shichida Method useful.
-Please note that what I have written is my opinion, and the Shichida activities I have done for my child when was in Shichida school.
+I hope you find my sharing and experience with the Shichida Method / Heguru useful.
+Please note that what I have written is based on my experiences in my child's Shichida and Heguru classes, and the Shichida activities I have done for my child when was in Shichida school.

 Do check out my other articles on: